EGI-Federation/training-cloud-di4r-2017/jEGIAppDB/README.md

 # jEGIAppDB
-jEGIAppDB is an open-source Java application to gather from the EGI Application Database the list of cloud providers that have subscribed a given VO.
+jEGIAppDB is an open-source Java application to gather from the <a href="https://appdb.egi.eu/">EGI Application Database</a> the list of cloud providers that have subscribed a given VO.
 For each provider the available Virtual Appliances and resource template will be shown.

 <h2>Requirements</h2>
 jEGIAppDB uses: